Tracey MacLeod: Biography

-She was a team captain on the Radio 4 music quiz All the Way from Memphis, with Andrew Collins, and a regular contestant on the Radio 4 books quiz, The Write Stuff.
+MacLeod was a team captain on the BBC Radio 4 music quiz All the Way from Memphis (chaired by Andrew Collins), and a regular contestant on the Radio 4 books quiz The Write Stuff.

 She was the restaurant critic of The Independent from 1997 until the paper ended its print edition in 2016, winning the Glenfiddich Spirit of Scotland Award for "Restaurant Writer of the Year" in 2003, and being awarded "Restaurant Writer of the Year" by the Guild of Food Writers in 2008 and 2010.
-She has also been literary editor of Marie Claire, and radio critic of The Mail on Sunday.
+She has also been literary editor of Marie Claire and radio critic of The Mail on Sunday.

-She is a director of the talent agency KBJ Management, where she manages TV presenters including Simon Amstell and Kevin McCloud.
+She is a director of the talent agency KBJ Management, at which she manages TV presenters including Simon Amstell and Kevin McCloud.

 She is a regular guest critic on Masterchef.